 For inputs, filters, and outputs, there's a 1:1 correspondence between sections specified in the config file and running plugin instances.
-This is not the case for splitters, decoders and encoders, however.
-Configuration sections for splitter, decoder and encoder plugins register possible configurations, but actual running instances of these types aren't created until they are used by input or output plugins.
+This is not the case for decoders and encoders, however.
+Decoder and encoder sections register possible configurations, but actual decoder and encoder instances aren't created until they are used by input or output plugins.

-2.11.3 Plugin Configuration
+2.10.3 Plugin Configuration

-Heka uses TOML as its configuration file format (see: Configuring hekad), and provides a simple mechanism through which plugins can integrate with the configuration loading system to initialize themselves from settings in hekad's config file.
+Heka uses a slightly modified version of TOML as its configuration file format (see: Configuring hekad), and provides a simple mechanism through which plugins can integrate with the configuration loading system to initialize themselves from settings in hekad's config file.